-Flight Simulators and Doppler Speed
+Flight Simulators and Air Speed calculator

-You will train your brain and hands to fly in less time if you use a flight simulator.
+You can help train your brain and hands to fly in less time if you use a flight simulator.
 Flight simulators are fun even if you are an expert.
 A simulator gives you low stress flying time to learn to fly.
 A simulator helps bring back your skills and confidence if you haven’t flown in a while.
 When you wreck you hit reset and get a new plane on the runway.
 Some simulators also have a variety of activities and lessons you can use to improve your skills.
 Simulators let you fly any time of the day or night and even when your wife or the weather won't let you go out to fly.

 A simulator will help you practice holding the transmitter properly.
 Don’t use your thumbs alone but use a finger and thumb on each stick when you fly.
 This gives you more control on the faster planes.
 A simulator helps you get the 3D perspective of a plane flying at you.
 It gives you a chance to make the repetitive movements that it takes to get good hand eye coordination.